MattPickard/Project_Portfolio/Agentic_Investing_Project/README.md

 ## Introduction
 <a name="introduction"></a>

 For this project, I built a simplified stock market simulation, three types of Large Language Model (LLM) agents using the OpenAI Agents SDK, and a Model Context Protocol (MCP) server hosted on Amazon Web Services (AWS) that provided the tools the agents used to interact with the simulation.
 To evaluate the agent performance, tool use, and decision making, I designed a Power BI dashboard using the simulation data to visualize key metrics.
-All together, it proved to be a comprehensive platform and testbed for exploring LLM agents and MCP servers.
+Altogether, it proved to be a comprehensive platform and testbed for exploring LLM agents and MCP servers.

-The increasing capabilities and decreasing costs of LLMs are fueling rapid growth in agentic systems across various industries.
-Businesses are increasingly leveraging agentic systems to boost efficiency, cut operational expenses, and innovate new services.
-As a result, the ability to effectively develop, test, and evaluate these agentic solutions is becoming a critical skill.

 **The core components of this project include:**
 *   A simple **Stock Market Simulation** built with Python that models fictional stocks with fluctuating prices based on randomized daily sentiment.